FailAcademy/learning/wdp-vancouver/_slides/week-01/01-intro-to-html.md

 # Agenda

 1. What is HTML?
-2. Elements & Attributes
+2. Elements and attributes
-3. Creating a Webpage
+3. Creating a webpage
-4. Doctypes, Meta Tags and Comments
+4. Doctypes, meta tags and comments
-5. Structuring our Webpages
+5. Structuring a webpage
-5. Other Essential Elements
+5. Other essential elements

 ---
 template: inverse